 “Most travel writing books you pick up spend most of their pages on the craft itself and the earnings part is treated as an afterthought.
 I think that’s backward.” – Tim Leffel

-*In an attempt to join the modern world, the above is an affiliate link to Tim's book.
+*In an attempt to join the modern world, the above is an affiliate link to Tim's book and the AWC.
 Or at least I think it is, because I'm not really confident that I've set it up correctly.
 I'm dipping my toe into the world of affiliate links, but will only have them for books or products that I have paid for myself, have tried and think are really worthwhile.
 Because let’s be honest, lots of freelance writers aren’t making much cash.
 I want to change that.

 Tim’s book has been fundamental in helping me to break into travel writing.
 I would highly recommend it.

 Are you looking to get into travel writing?
 Have you found any great publications that you'd like to share?